IC-011/Who-I-am/README.md

 ### SOME THINGS ABOUT ME

-⭐ I'm 20 years old
+⭐ I'm 21 years old

 ⭐ I'm from South America

-⭐ I'm studying systems engineering on the university.
+⭐ I'm studying systems engineering.

 ⭐ I can speak Spanish and English (For know).